reko-beep/hsr-data/readme.md

 * Open an issue if script stops working or data is outdated.
 * You can clone and run the script yourself.

+# API Wrapper

+api wrapper is under development un der **dev** branch.
+If you want to contribule, fork it and open pull request.